armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-30-0.md

 ## Early access enabled by default

+### **Pipelines adapt to sub pipeline with manual judgment color**
+When a child/sub pipeline is running and requires a manual judgment, the parent pipeline provides a visual representation that the child pipeline has an manual judgement waiting.
+This [Github pull request](https://github.com/spinnaker/deck/pull/9863) shows a visual representation of the feature in action.

 ### **Automatically Cancel Jenkins Jobs**

 You now have the ability to cancel triggered Jenkins jobs when a Spinnaker pipeline is canceled, giving you more control over your full Jenkins workflow.
 Learn more about Jenkins + Spinnaker in this [Spinnaker changelog.](https://spinnaker.io/changelogs/1.29.0-changelog/#orca).